aerz/octarine-raycast/README.md

 ## Search Views

-Browse views across all workspaces.
+Search and open any view across all your workspaces.
+Filter by workspace or search by title to get to the right view instantly.

 > [!WARNING]
 > Requires AppleScript to open views in Octarine.
 May fail until a native implementation via